sadiaramzan838/60-days-challenge-on-Claude-day8/README.md

 * Added relevant tech stack keywords in projects.
 * Used standard headings (Education, Skills, Experience).

+Day 7 – Claude Usage Strategy

+* Explored how to use different Claude models effectively.
+* Created a personalized Claude Usage Strategy.
+* Learned when to use Sonnet, Haiku, and Opus for different tasks.
+* Understood the importance of choosing the right model and effort level.
+* Learned that providing specific context (e.g., React + Tailwind) improves AI-generated outputs.
+* Documented the strategy, screenshots, and key takeaways.

 Key Learnings

 * Better prompts lead to better outputs.